-Valerie and I each only average about 2 gallons of water per day, not including purchased consumables like milk, juice, or alcoholic beverages.
+Valerie and I each only average about 2 gallons of water per day.
+This does not include purchased consumables like milk, juice, or alcoholic beverages.
 To put that into perspective, according to the EPA, the average American family uses 400 gallons of water per day, or 80-100 gallons per person per day according to the US Geological Survey.

 Now, we have a few distinct advantages that make our numbers possible.
-First of all, being mobile, we’re off the grid a good portion of the time.
-Since we have holding tanks and gauges, it’s easier for us to monitor our consumption—a 33-gallon fresh water tank lasts us and our two dogs about a week (7 days).
+First of all, being mobile, we’re off the grid a good part of the time.
+Since we have holding tanks and gauges, it’s easier for us to watch our consumption.
+A 33-gallon freshwater tank lasts us and our two dogs about a week (7 days).
 We also minimize our usage via plumbing systems designed specifically for RV and marine use.
 But in the end, it comes down to thinking about how much you need every time you turn on the tap.
 Here are a few ways you can conserve water in your home, boat, or RV.

 1. Wipe Off Your Dishes

-This is the simplest, and most effective thing you can do to save water.
+This is the simplest and most effective thing you can do to save water.
 Wiping off your dishes is second only to not using a machine to wash your dishes.
 Just use a napkin or paper towel to wipe off your dishes before putting them in the sink.
 It eliminates the need for a pre-rinse, stops P-trap odors, and will keep your gray tank or septic system from getting that sickly rotten food smell.
 As an added bonus, if you’re the type to not wash dishes immediately, the dishes don’t get all crusty while they wait for you.

 2. Reuse Clean “Gray Water” With a Bowl

 It takes the right tool to get the job done.
-I suggest using a plain old one-gallon mixing bowl, also known as the best water conservation tool you have in your house!
-We love multi-taskers, and a bowl easily has hundreds of potential uses—not the least of which is catching water that might otherwise go down the drain.
+I suggest using a plain old one-gallon mixing bowl—also known as the best water conservation tool you have in your house!
+We love multi-taskers and a bowl easily has hundreds of potential uses.
+Not the least of which is catching water that might otherwise go down the drain.
 Save water by literally saving water.

 Start with what’s normally wasted while you’re waiting for hot water to run through your pipes.
 Your shower (and other fixtures that aren’t near the water heater) can run up to 30 seconds before getting hot.
 Save that water in a bowl.
 Reuse it to water your plants, rinse your dishes, or flush your toilet.
 If nothing else, you can save it in a bottle for when the power goes out.